tudurom/bsc-thesis/main.typ

 because of the non-triviality of comparing source code to the executable, the attack would go unnoticed.
-This attack is commonly referred to as the "trusting trust" attack, based on the title of his lecture:
+This attack is commonly referred to as the "trusting trust" attack, based on the title of Thompson's lecture:
 "Reflections on Trusting Trust."

 Free and open-source software constitutes an important part of the